DISC Profiles for New Zealand

 In NZ, we can be a little conflict averse.
 DISC is an easy to use support tool for working how to approach resolving difficulties with others.
 People who regularly refer to their DISC assessments learn just how helpful it can make with different types of co-workers.

-The Science Behind the Everything DiSC® Model
+The Science Behind the Everything DISC® Model

-Based on research by psychologist William Moulton Marston, DISC is a scientifically validated personality profiling tool that focuses on behaviour.
+A personality test, DISC is based on research by psychologist William Moulton Marston, DISC is a scientifically validated personality profiling tool that focuses on behaviour.
 DISC has strong construct, convergent, and discriminant validity — meaning DISC reliably measures intended traits and distinguishes between personality dimensions.

 The widespread use of DISC and the high rate (88%) of user perception ratings support its relevance and praticality.
 Over 10 million people across over 150,000 organisations in 72 countries, and in more than 22 languages, have taken the Everything DISC assessment, making it the world's leading DISC profile test.
 A million or more people a year take an assessment.